| Introduction | News

 organisations, governments and other interested parties to join us in

+this urgent effort.
 The Coalition encourages and

 supports direct action, campaigns and the formation of national coalitions